 Westmoreland Resources, Inc. – Absaloka Mine

 Westmoreland Resources, Inc. – Absaloka Mine was formed by Westmoreland Coal Company and a group of partners to lease coal reserves from the Crow Tribe of Indians in Montana and develop the Absaloka Mine in the early 1970s.
 WRI shipped its first coal from the mine in 1974.
 Over the years, Westmoreland acquired the partnership interests of the other partners and, as part of its renewal strategy, increased its ownership to 100% in October 2007.
-Unlike Westmoreland’s other mining operations that supply contiguous power generation facilities, the coal produced at this mine requires rail transport to its principal customer in Minnesota.
+Unlike Westmoreland’s other mining operations that supply contiguous power generation facilities, the coal produced at this mine requires road transport to its regional customers and rail transport to its principal customer in Minnesota.
 Absaloka enjoys a rail proximity advantage to this customer relative to its main competitors.

 The Absaloka Mine is a 10,427 acre permitted, single-pit surface mine complex located near Hardin, Montana and the Crow Indian Reservation.
 The coal reserves are leased from the Crow Tribe of Indians.
 The Absaloka Mine was expressly developed to supply Powder River Basin coal to a group of Midwestern utilities, including Xcel Energy’s Sherburne County Station near Minneapolis, Minnesota.
 Over the years, it has also sold coal to several other upper Midwest utilities.
 Coal is shipped via a 38-mile rail spur to the main line of the Burlington Northern Santa Fe Railroad near Hysham, Montana.